-Opportunity zones: the commercial real estate topic du jour
+Opportunity Zones: the commercial real estate topic du jour

-This article will summarize opportunity zone basics, regulation updates, outstanding questions and issue and some of the business opportunities across various markets country-wide.
+A summary of Opportunity Zone basics, regulation updates, outstanding questions, issues and some of the business opportunities across various markets country wide

-Qualified opportunity funds make investments in communities that have been certified as opportunity zones.
-Tax payers then become eligible to receive significant tax benefits in three ways:
+Qualified opportunity funds make investments in communities that have been certified as Opportunity Zones.
+Taxpayers then become eligible to receive significant tax benefits in three ways:

-- Capital Gains Deferral
+1. Capital Gains Deferral

-- The tax payer has 180 days in which to reinvest capital gains into a qualified opportunity fund
+- The taxpayer has 180 days in which to reinvest capital gains into a qualified opportunity fund

 - Reinvesting capital gains allows tax payers to defer capital gains tax until the “recognition date,” which is the earlier of disposition, or December 31, 2026.

-- At the recognition date, the tax payer must pay capital gains tax on the initial investment at the short- or long-term capital gains rate depending on the types of gains originally invested.
+- At the recognition date, the taxpayer must pay capital gains tax on the initial investment at the short- or long-term capital gains rate depending on the types of gains originally invested.

-- Step-Up in Basis of the Original Investment: At the time of investment in the fund, the deferred gain basis begins at zero.
+- At the time of investment in the fund, the deferred gain basis begins at zero.

-- The original use definition is still being finalized but applies mostly to ground up development.
+- The original use definition is still being finalized but applies mostly to ground up development

-- If the original use test is not met the property must be substantially improved, meaning during any 30-month period after acquisition, additions to the basis of the property must exceed the cost basis at acquisition (calculated on buildings net of land).
+- If the original use test is not met the property must be substantially improved, meaning during any 30-month period after acquisition, additions to the basis of the property must exceed the cost basis at acquisition (calculated on buildings net of land)

-The Treasury Department and Internal Revenue Service issued proposed regulations on October 19, 2018, providing much anticipated guidance for opportunity zone investors.
+The Treasury Department and Internal Revenue Service issued proposed regulations on October 19, 2018, providing much anticipated guidance for OZ investors.
 The proposed regulations represent significant progress and clarify many ambiguities but leave some aspects needing clarification, which will hopefully be provided with the updates expected later this year.
 A few of the key takeaways from the October guidance are:

 - Any long-term or short-term capital gains that otherwise would be recognized before January 1, 2027, are eligible for deferral.

 - In order to realize the capital gains exclusion for an asset held over 10 years, one must sell the asset prior to December 31, 2047.
-This is 20 years beyond the December 31, 2028, expiration of opportunity zones and allows investors a flexible timeline to dispose of an asset.
+This is 20 years beyond the December 31, 2028, expiration of Opportunity Zones and allows investors a flexible timeline to dispose of an asset.

 - For purposes of the substantial-improvement requirement (doubling of cost basis) the basis attributable to land is not considered.
 Establishing the cost basis as just the building net of land better facilitates major rehabilitations and repurposing vacant buildings rather than just development.